idiap/bob/src/python/io/doc/index.rst

 .. note::

-  Under the hood, we still use the ``io.Array`` API to execute the read and write operations.
+  Under the hood, we still use the :py:class:`torch.io.Array` API to execute the read and write operations.
 This avoids code duplication and hooks data loading and saving to the powerful |project| transcoding framework that is explained next.

 Array transcoding
 =================